CillianReilly/algoArb/README.md

 Also a chance for me to get some experience interacting with blockchain technologies.

-As of now, [tinyman](https://tinyman.org) is the only DEX on Algorand, so currently I just compare to the USD price, obtained from [CoinGecko](https://www.coingecko.com).
+As of now, [tinyman](https://tinyman.org) is the only DEX on Algorand, so currently I just compare ALGO and YLDY to their USD price, obtained from [CoinGecko](https://www.coingecko.com).
 ```
 algoArb $ python3 algoArb.py YLDY ALGO
 YLDY per ALGO USD Price: 95.7278295249913